mpardalos/mpardalos.com/content/portfolio/vericert.md

 My work was to add an optimisation, *resource sharing*, making the compiler generate more compact hardware, and prove it correct.
 I am currently working on completing this proof as part of an Undergraduate Research Opportunity in Imperial College London.

+This work was published as a short paper in FCCM 2022.
+You can read the paper [here](/fccm22_verified_resource_sharing.pdf)

 You can read my master's thesis [here](/thesis.pdf)